Vman45/elucidate/README.md

 # elucidate.sh

-An easy-to-understand, easy-to-edit Bash script to build and install Enlightenment 24 on **Ubuntu Focal Fossa** :kiss:
+An easy-to-use, easy-to-edit Bash script to build and install Enlightenment 24 on **Ubuntu Focal Fossa** :kiss:

 ## Get started